h2oai/steam/docs/cli/steam_update_workgroup.md

 ### Options

 ```
-      --description="": No description available
+      --description="": A string description
-      --name="": No description available
+      --name="": A string name.
-      --workgroup-id=0: No description available
+      --workgroup-id=0: Integer ID of a workgrou in Steam.
 ```

 ### Options inherited from parent commands